kuzzleio/kuzzle/docs/plugins.md

 ## Logger

-By default, the logger plugin is enabled and configured to use the service `winston` (refer to the kuzzle-plugin-logger documentation for more information).
+By default, the logger plugin is enabled and configured to use the service `winston` (refer to kuzzle-plugin-logger documentation for more information).

 # How to create a plugin